 They are the largest and most powerful ships ever built for the Royal Navy.

-Meanwhile, HMS Prince of Wales arrived in Portsmouth for the first time last month after undergoing its first round of sea trials.
+Meanwhile, HMS Prince of Wales only arrived in Portsmouth for the first time in November after undergoing its first round of sea trials.

 The Queen Elizabeth-class ships are the Royal Navy's first aircraft carriers to be built since HMS Ark Royal was scrapped in 2010.